ADULT PSYCHOANALYSIS TRAINING PROGRAM ELEMENTS

 The core curriculum consists of five sequences, which are interwoven throughout the five years of seminars.
 These sequences include:

 Traditionally, classes are held on Thursday evenings at BPSI from 5:30pm- 7:00pm and 8:00pm – 9:30pm, with an hour free for dinner, over eight-week periods from September to June.
-Although BPSI has conducted some virtual classes this year, our focus is on in-person learning when safety allows and applicants are expected to be able to attend classes at BPSI, at 141 Herrick Road in Newton Centre.
+Our focus is on in-person learning and applicants are expected to be able to attend classes at BPSI, at 141 Herrick Road in Newton Centre.

 Our faculty draws from an extensive list of experienced, dedicated and enthusiastic clinical scholars.
 Many are nationally-recognized leaders in the field and publish frequently in major psychoanalytic journals.